· By Tiny Hearts Education

 If you don't have a nasal spray bottle, you can use a small syringe and put 2-3 drops in bub's nare- one at a time.
 After doing this, bub may sneeze, which is expected.
 Some parents decide to take it one step further and use a nasal aspirator to draw out mucous to clear the airway.
 If you choose to do this, make sure you apply nasal spray first to soften up the mucous already present, suction gently and don't press the nasal aspirator in too deep as you can cause damage to the inside of the nose.
 Remember to clean the nasal aspirator thoroughly after each use.

-What does the evidence say about using a nasal spray on congested bubs?
+What does the evidence say about using a nasal spray on a congested bubs?

 Things to remember